ember-cli/ember-try/README.md

   ember try ember-1.11-with-ember-data-beta-16 serve
 ```

-When running in a CI environment where changes are discarded you can skip reseting your environment back to its original state by specifying --skip-cleanup=true as an option to ember try.
+When running in a CI environment where changes are discarded you can skip resetting your environment back to its original state by specifying --skip-cleanup=true as an option to ember try.
 *Warning: If you use this option and, without cleaning up, build and deploy as the result of a passing test suite, it will build with the last set of dependencies ember try was run with.*

 ```